Lhasa Shigatse Mt.Everest Namtso Tour

 Stay overnight in Shigatse

-Namtso lake is one of the three most holy lakes in Tibet.
-It’s also the third largest salt lake in China and the highest lake in the world.
-The name of Namtso means “lake from heaven” in the Tibetan language.
-And the gorgeous landscape is really like from heaven.
-You can enjoy amazing sunset here, then we will drive you back to Dangxiong or Yampachen according to time.
+Namtso Lake is one of the three most holy lakes in Tibet.
+It’s also the third-largest salt lake in China and the highest lake in the world.
+The name Namtso means “lake from heaven” in the Tibetan language.
+And the gorgeous landscape is really like heaven.
+You can enjoy the amazing sunset here.

-Today may be the most relax day during this journey because you are going to Yampachen.
-Located 92km from Lhasa city, Yampachen is rich in geothermal energy and is known for hot spring bath.
-People enjoy the blue sky and white cloud when taking a bath in therapeutic hot spring.
-How romantic the feeling is!
+Today may be the most relaxing day during this journey because you are going to Yampachen.
+Located 92km from Lhasa city, Yampachen is rich in geothermal energy and is known for its hot spring baths.
+People enjoy the blue sky and white clouds when taking a bath in a therapeutic hot spring.

-After the bath, you will go to visit Tsurphu Monastery, the last attraction in your tour.
+After the bath, you will go to visit Tsurphu Monastery, the last attraction on your tour.
 It’s the main monastery of Karma Kargyu.
-And the remarkable system of Tibetan Buddhism reincarnation was originated from there.
+And the remarkable system of Tibetan Buddhism reincarnation originated from there.

-Then after driving about 2 hours, you will get back to Lhasa.
+Then after driving for about 2 hours, you will get back to Lhasa.

 Stay overnight in Lhasa